Do I need to be licensed?

 I have been a real estate licensee for many years.
 Am I exempt from the continuing education requirements?

-The law does provide for an exemption from this requirement for any licensed real estate broker who is engaged full time in the real estate business and who has been licensed for at least 15 consecutive years immediately preceding their renewal.
+The law does provide for an exemption from this requirement for any licensed real estate broker who is engaged full time in the real estate business and who has been licensed for at least 15 consecutive years and has maintained continuous licensure (no breaks in licensure for reasons such as late renewal submission).
 This exemption must have been met prior to July 1, 2008.
 An attorney admitted to the New York State bar is also exempt from the continuing education requirement.

 Article 12A statutorily requires all real estate brokers and salespeople to complete 22.5 hours of Department of State approved education, including three hours of instruction pertaining to fair housing and/or discrimination in the sale or rental of real property or an interest in real property, within their two-year license period prior to the date of expiration.